AdaGold/video-store-api/README.md

   - The _attributes_ for each model
   - Any _relationships_ between models
 - Create a new Rails app to serve as the API
+  - **Create the rails app with:** `$ rails new . --api`
 - Create a route that responds to `/zomg` that serves a json-encoded "it works!"

 ## Wave 1: Database Models, Tables, & Seeds
 - Generate Rails models and associations to match your ERD
-- Use the provided seed script `db/seeds.rb` to imports the provided JSON data into your database
+- Use the provided seed script `db/seeds.rb` to import the provided JSON data into your database

 ### Seed Data
 `movies.json` contains information about the videos available to rent at the store.
 The data is presented as an array of objects, with each object having the following key-value pairs: